RaD/haystack-static-pages/README.rst

 	eg. ::

-	    HAYSTACK\_STATIC\_PAGES = (
+	    HAYSTACK_STATIC_PAGES = (
                 'static-about_us',                        # A named url
                 'static-help',                            # Another named url
                 'http://www.example.com/some_page.html',  # An fully qualified url
-	    )
+                '/path/to/local.html'                     # or full path to local file )

 #. ``./manage.py syncdb`` to create the necessary tables.
+#.
+Fill model (choose one):

-#. ``./manage.py crawl_static_pages`` to populate the database with the static
+   * ``./manage.py crawl_static_pages`` to populate the database with the static page content.
-   page content.
 This is needed for Haystack to properly map the urls to the content.
 Output should indicate which pages were crawled and where, as well as the total number of pages found.
      **Crawled pages must be accessible through an http connection.  ie., they must be viewable in a browser.**
+   * ``./manage.py local_static_pages``, pay attention to fill ``HAYSTACK_STATIC_PAGES`` with local pathes.
 #. ``./manage.py rebuild_index`` to create the search indexes used by Haystack.
    You should see a note about how many static pages were indexed.
 The number of static pages indexed should match the number of static pages created in